ismailfaiz/us-accidents-severity-prediction/README.md

 ### Report

-The project report includes a complete introduction to the project, the methods used, the results achieved, figures produced, and a final discussion and conclusion section.
+The project report includes a complete introduction to the project, the methods used, the results achieved, the figures produced, and a final discussion and conclusion section.
 It can be found [here](report.pdf).

 ## Milestone 2: Data Exploration & Initial Preprocessing